progit/progit/ru/03-git-branching/01-chapter3.markdown

 This basically says, “Check out the client branch, figure out the patches from the common ancestor of the `client` and `server` branches, and then replay them onto `master`.”
 It’s a bit complex; but the result, shown in Figure 3-32, is pretty cool.

 Insert 18333fig0332.png
 Figure 3-32.
-Rebasing a topic branch off another topic branch
+Rebasing a topic branch off another topic branch.

 Now you can fast-forward your master branch (see Figure 3-33):